AF Nikkor 18mm f2.8 D

 s/n: 200791

-The 18mm f2.8 is an interesting perspective.
-I really like crinkle finish lenses and this is one is literally a prime example.
+crinkle finish lenses and the 18mm f2.8 is literally a prime example.
 My first few photographs were within an hour of un-boxing.
 The nuking bright day here in Phoenix is not exactly good light for my first exposure with this lens.
 I’m a former soaring pilot and today was a good day for lift.
 The third thumbnail photo, you might be able to see the hawk just above the ridge line.
 I was watching him soar for a while.
 For fun I thought, “…just take the picture.”
 I had read that this lens is prone to flare and wanted to get a picture of the skyline in the bright day to see where that was going.
 I saw the hawk circling out front and watched it lose the lift and fly overhead to the ridge.
 Ends up the lens does flare.
 An 18mm perspective on a nuking bright day, the sun is going to be in there somewhere or close by, the lens is so wide it gathers a lot of sky.

 The target for this one is indoors, architecture, I’ll use it outdoors too for cityscapes.